shihenw/convolutional-pose-machines-release/README.md

 # Convolutional Pose Machines
-Shih-En Wei, Varun Ramakrishna, Takeo Kanade, Yaser Sheikh, "[Convolutional pose machines](http://arxiv.org/abs/1602.00134)", CVPR 2016.
+Shih-En Wei, Varun Ramakrishna, Takeo Kanade, Yaser Sheikh, "[Convolutional Pose Machines](http://arxiv.org/abs/1602.00134)", CVPR 2016.

+This project is licensed under the terms of the GPL v2 license.
+By using the software, you are agreeing to the terms of the [license agreement](https://github.com/shihenw/convolutional-pose-machines-release/blob/master/LICENSE.md).
 Contact: shihenw@cmu.edu.

 ## Before Everything